gbernstein/orbitspp/README.md

 ## Usage

+Apologies that documentation is currently minimal.
+Once you've built the executables,

 The CFITSIO software is a bit picky about data types, so beware of these details:  in the input FITS files to the _Bulk*cpp_ programs, the `EXPNUM` column should 4-byte integers (FITS type "J") and the `ORBITID` and `OBJID` columns should be 8-byte (FITS type "K").
 The `MJD` and other coordinate columns should be double-precision ("D").